anomix-zk/anomix-network/docs/account_circuit_migration.md

 When this L2 tx is done, then Anomix client will re-encrypt all historical value notes with `new account viewing public key`.

+**Updated**: To reduce the contraints at client part, the non-exitence merkle proof and related contraints mentioned above provided by user himself is cancelled here and has been migrated to InnerRollup sections and provided by `sequencer`.
+The new solution could samely works for proving the uniqueness.

 # Account Migration L2 Tx
 * {